 When you signed your franchise agreement, you almost certainly agreed to a non-compete clause that restricts your ability to operate an independent business after your franchise ends.
-Non-compete clauses are ubiquitous in franchising; and, although they can serve legitimate business interests for franchisors in some circumstances, franchisors routinely use them to overreach.
-Without the help of a non-compete attorney, you may not know if your rights are being violated.
+Non-compete clauses are ubiquitous in franchising, and although they can serve legitimate business interests for franchisors in some circumstances, franchisors routinely use them to overreach.
+Without the help of a non-compete lawyer, you may not know if your rights are being violated.

 There are several issues that can render a covenant not to compete unenforceable.
 Different states have different standards, and non-compete attorney Jeffrey Goldstein will need to examine the facts of your particular case to determine if you have grounds to challenge your franchise agreement’s non-compete clause.
 Generally speaking, however, common grounds for challenging non-compete clauses include: